sarahzu/DS-for-SE-2018-Seminar/social_technical_aspects/Worksheet_social_technical_aspects_paper_1.md

 6. What are the **limitations** of using this methodology on the results?

 The study was only conducted within open source software development context.
 So the conclusions cannot be used in the context of non-open source software.
 Also, the data which was used was all gathered from the same mailing list, namely the one from the Apache HTTP Server Developer project.
 Therefore the study is limited to the content and structure of this particular mailing list archive.

+So if a commercial software company want to use the findings of this paper, they first have to check if their C&C activities are similar to the Apache HTTP Server Developer mailing list.
+Otherwise, the findings of the paper are not useful for the company.
+It is unlikely that there will be a study in the future where the C&C activities of commercial software organization is being analyzed.
+The cause to this is, like the authors stated, the fact that the data of commercial companies are not publicly available.
+So to get useful insights in their C&C activities, every company would have to conduct their own study with their individual data.
+So the paper does give us a good picture about how source code development is linked to C&C activities in one specific example, but the findings are not enough to help commercial software companies to improve their systems.

+Even among open source software, the findings have to be treated with care, because not all open source software projects are build and structured the same way like it was done in Apache HTTP Server Developer.

 7. What is **the answer** to the research question? _(in case of a goal: What is the contribution of the paper towards that goal?)_